bloodchen/BP/README.md

 }
 ```

+## Hash Function

+Since the file may be big in size, we want to be able to verify the hash ASAP.
+The hash algorithm used here is [xxHash](https://github.com/Cyan4973/xxHash)

 ## Referenceing Data

 Since every file in BP protocol has hash with it, we could reference the file using it's hash.